neovim/packspec/README.md

 * `specification_version` : String, the current specification version.
 (0.1.0) at this time.

-* `source` : Table, the source is a table that contains a `url` field, which points to either the git commit of the current version of the package, or the source tarball.
+* `source` : Table, the source is a table that contains a `url` field, which points to the git repository of the current package.

 * `description` : Table, the description is a table that includes the following nested fields:
 	* `summary` : String, a short description of the package, typically less than 100 character long.